How many places in the world can you watch the sunrise and sunset in the same spot?

 Okay, I digress – I might be a tad biased when it comes to this, but it certainly feels like some of the best beaches in the world to me.
 The good thing about Phú Quốc is that since it is a huge island, it has not only one but several beaches that you can visit, all unique in their own ways.

 Located 25km away from Dương Đông Town is Bãi Sao Beach, arguably Phú Quốc’s best.
 It has pristine white sand that stretches on for miles in a half-moon curve, jaggy rock formation rising towards the sea and a myriad of activities like kayaking, surfing or diving.

 If you prefer somewhere more quiet and less popular, you can head to Bãi Khem, nestled deep between the jungle of Phú Quốc.
 Here, you can visit a fishing village, sign up on a night trip to fish squid out in the sea or just enjoy a nice afternoon in the sun.
 Did I mention that Ông Đội point is right close by?

 Another place you can consider for a visit is the beach on Hòn Móng Tay, a small island 14km away from Phú Quốc.
 It’s dubbed as the Maldives of Vietnam, only less commercialized and touristy.
 You can catch a canoe to this island from An Thới port in Phú Quốc.

 So these are three of the things that you can do when you visit Phú Quốc.
 The island is easily accessible by plane from Hà Nội and Hồ Chí Minh city, as well as by ferry from Kiên Giang province.
-Phú Quốc is also only less than two hours away from Singapore, Bangkok and other Southeast Asian cities, making it a perfect location for either a long weekends, or a short holidays.
+Phú Quốc is also only less than two hours away from Singapore, Bangkok and other Southeast Asian cities, making it a perfect location for either a long weekend, or a short holiday.